sybilhoangRG/support.balsamiq.com/content/sales/gdrivesubscription.md

 {{% alert warning %}}**Note:** We released **Balsamiq Wireframes for Google Drive** in September 2017.
 If you have an existing Mockups 3 for Google Drive subscription, please read our [transition guide](http://docs.balsamiq.com/google-drive/wireframes/transition/).
 Your subscription and billing information will remain the same.{{% /alert %}}

-This page describes how you can purchase a Balsamiq for Google Drive subscription, cancel your plan, and make changes to your billing information.
+This page describes how you can purchase a Balsamiq Wireframes for Google Drive subscription, cancel your plan, and make changes to your billing information.

-Subscriptions for Balsamiq for Google Drive are tied to your Google ID (email address).
+Subscriptions for Balsamiq Wireframes for Google Drive are tied to your Google ID (email address).
 You can choose to [purchase a team subscription](#choosing-and-managing-a-team-plan) to include others, and pay for them.

-The Balsamiq for Google Drive documentation is [here](https://docs.balsamiq.com/google-drive/wireframes/).
+The Balsamiq Wireframes for Google Drive documentation is [here](https://docs.balsamiq.com/google-drive/wireframes/).

 * * *

 ## Signing up for a Subscription

-Before signing up for a subscription, you must first [install](http://docs.balsamiq.com/google-drive/wireframes/intro/#getting-started) Balsamiq for Google Drive.
+Before signing up for a subscription, you must first [install](http://docs.balsamiq.com/google-drive/wireframes/intro/#getting-started) Balsamiq Wireframes for Google Drive.

-As subscriptions are tied to specific Google IDs, be sure you are logged in to the Google ID (email) with which you plan to use Balsamiq for Google Drive.
+As subscriptions are tied to specific Google IDs, be sure you are logged in to the Google ID (email) with which you plan to use Balsamiq Wireframes for Google Drive.

 At the end of your fully-functional [30-day trial](/sales/evaluate/) period, you will still be able to view and comment on your existing wireframes, but you will not be able to edit or create new wireframes unless you sign up for a paid plan.

-Balsamiq for Google Drive is sold as a monthly or yearly subscription paid exclusively via automatic credit card payments.
+Balsamiq Wireframes for Google Drive is sold as a monthly or yearly subscription paid exclusively via automatic credit card payments.

-To sign up for a plan, open Balsamiq for Google Drive by creating a [new project](http://docs.balsamiq.com/google-drive/wireframes/intro/#getting-started) (or opening an existing one), and then select **"Sign Up for a Paid Plan"** from the Help menu.
+To sign up for a plan, open Balsamiq Wireframes for Google Drive by creating a [new project](http://docs.balsamiq.com/google-drive/wireframes/intro/#getting-started) (or opening an existing one), and then select **"Sign Up for a Paid Plan"** from the Help menu.

 ![](//media.balsamiq.com/img/support/sales/bwgd/help_signup.png)